Hochdekorierte* Maler*in

 Inv.
 No. 0498

-In Ashley Hans Scheirl's paintings, bodies, taboos, and materiality coalesce into a sensually charged composition.
-In “Highly Decorated Painter” (2024), a yellowish jet bursts from the fingers of a mysterious figure—hovering somewhere between a fountain, a floral bouquet, and an obscene gush.
-Emerging through this mist is a fragmented face: no forehead, but striking cheeks, a pronounced chin, and piercing eyes that return the gaze like a mask.
-While the face evokes the clarity of a graphic advertising motif, the body beneath dissolves into ambiguity, a knobby, thickly modeled form, doughy and indeterminate.
+In Ashley Hans Scheirl’s paintings, bodies, taboos, and materiality merge into a sensually intense composition.
+In Hochdekorierte* Maler*in (2024), a yellowish fountain shoots from the fingers of an enigmatic figure, oscillating between a fountain, a bouquet of flowers, and an obscene stream of urine.
+Amidst this spray of mist, a fragmented face begins to emerge.
+There is no forehead, but instead prominent cheeks, a pronounced chin, and piercing eyes that return the gaze like a mask.
+While the face almost resembles a graphic advertising motif, the body beneath it lacks definition.
+It is a bulbous, thickly modeled figure, doughy and indistinct.

-Scheirl employs acrylic paints, synthetic, plasticized material, and harnesses the illusion of spraying, trickling, and pouring to evoke organic bodily processes.
-The applied particles suggest moist fluids or refuse.
-Zones of white, black, and gray create swellings and uncertainties, underscoring the tension between purity and filth, moral order and taboo.
+Scheirl works with acrylic paints—artificial, plasticized materials—and uses the illusion of spraying, dripping, and pouring to make organic bodily processes visible.
+The applied particles appear damp, like liquids or like filth.
+The zones of white, black, and gray create swellings and ambiguities and highlight the contrast between purity and filth, moral order and taboo.

-A recurring motif is the yellowish, stencil-like silhouette with an egg-shaped aperture.
-It enters the pictorial space like a stage backdrop, casting a shadow, and invites readings as either a pair of lips or aroused labia.
-At its lower edge hangs a golden chain bearing a brush, rendered with striking naturalism.
-At once an artistic tool and a symbol of flaccid potency.
-It stands as a deliberate counterpoint to the feminine outline of the stencil.
+A dominant motif is the yellowish, stencil-like silhouette with an egg-shaped cutout.
+It is thrust into the pictorial space like a stage backdrop, casting a shadow, and its outermost element can be interpreted as a kissing mouth or as aroused labia.
+Hanging from the bottom edge is a golden chain with a paintbrush that appears tangibly naturalistic and serves both as an artistic tool and as a symbol of flagging potency.
+It forms an obvious counterpart to the lively and feminine form of the stencil.

 Thomas D. Trummer, 2025